Does your teenager have trouble winding down at night?

-But armed with a coloring book and a great set of colored pencils you can take this relaxation technique anywhere.
+But armed with a coloring book and a great set of colored pencils, this relaxation technique anywhere.

-I thought about including drawing in this post too but I started thinking about how my son or daughter might feel about it.
+I thought about including drawing in this post too but I started thinking about how my sons or daughter might feel about it.

 Prismacolor Premier Colored Pencils, Soft Core, 72 PackAdult Coloring Book: Stress Relieving Animal DesignsGood Vibes Coloring Book (Coloring is Fun) (Design Originals): 30 Beginner-Friendly Relaxing & Creative Art Activities on High-Quality Extra-Thick Perforated Paper that Resists Bleed Through

 #4 Try journaling to slow it down